-One of the things that you will surely find when looking for any type of public speaking tips on adding humor to presentations or speeches is that…
+One of the things that you will surely find when looking for any type of public speaking tips on adding humor to speeches or presentations is that…

-The focus tends to be on what you want or have to say and not so much about how you say and express what you want to say to an audience.
+The emphasis tends to be on what you want or have to say and not so much about how you say and express what you want to say to an audience.

 More specifically, I am talking about the words and sentences that have been written down to be memorized and spit back out to an audience.